 8.1 We will use all reasonable endeavours to provide the Services with reasonable skill and care, commensurate with best trade practice.
 We cannot, however, be held responsible for any delays if an event outside of Our control occurs.

 8.2 If the information you provide is incomplete or otherwise incorrect, We will not be responsible for any delay caused as a result.
-If additional work is required from us to correct or compensate for a mistake made as a result of incomplete or otherwise incorrect information that you have provided, we reserve the right to charge you a reasonable additional sum for that work or, alternatively, you may be asked to recommence the procedure, including payment in full.
+If the documents that have been returned to us for checking have been incorrectly completed, or otherwise incorrect information that you have provided, we shall reproduce the documentation and reserve the right to charge accordingly, including payment in full.

 8.3 Please note that since the provision of Services may occur immediately following receipt of your payment, your right to cancel under the statutory 14 day ‘cooling off’ period may be lost (please refer to Clause 10 for your cancellation rights).